rodgersadominic-a11y/Precision-Floor-Non-Equivalence-Manipulation-/README.md

 2. **`termcount_ratio_invariance_results.md`** – The core empirical finding: term-count ratios are stable across nine orders of precision.
 3. **`Closed Form Predictor.txt`** – The mathematical derivation: why the ratio depends only on a and b.
 4. **`nilpotent_recursion_lorentz.md`** – The theoretical scaffolding: nilpotent recursion, moiré geometry, and why the Lorentz identity appears.
-5. **`Desmos assumed equivalence failure mode.jpeg`** – The speedrunning analogy: how finite-precision asymmetries create an implied catalog of unintended behaviors.
+5. **`Speedrunning Analogy.txt`** – The Mario 64 analogy: how finite-precision asymmetries create an implied catalog of unintended behaviors.
 6. **`Risk Assessment in AI Systems.txt`** – What this means for deployed AI: cautious, non-terrifying, and actionable.

 Then explore the code and data to reproduce the results yourself.